azizsouiai/Pink-Bot/README.md

-# Chatbruti
+# Pink-Bot (Chatbruti)

-A well-structured Python project for loading and interacting with LLM models.
-Supports local inference via Hugging Face and cloud inference via Groq API.
-Default configuration uses Groq with GPT OSS 120B model.
+A complete chatbot solution with Python backend (Chatbruti) and React widget frontend.
+The backend supports multiple LLM backends (Groq API, Hugging Face) and provides a REST API.
+The React widget can be integrated into any website.

 ## Features